cysouw/diathesis/text/c10_participle.md

 - Er hat den Arm angeschwollen.
 :::

-A related, but different, diathesis with intransitive verbs uses the *haben+am‑Infinitiv* constructions [@next], discussed extensively in [@sec:zuminfinitive-haben-am].
+A related, but different, diathesis with intransitive verbs uses the *haben+am‑In­fi­ni­tiv* constructions [@next], discussed extensively in [@sec:zuminfinitive-haben-am].
 This seems to be more widespread than the *haben+Partizip* diathesis with intransitives.

 ::: ex
 - Meine Holzkohle glüht.